Guide · 7 min read

 3. Big headline, small screen

-Look at any high-converting App Store listing on iPhone.
-The screen mockup is usually 40-60% of the frame, and the headline above it is the rest.
-Most indie apps invert this — full-bleed screens with a tiny caption that nobody reads at App Store thumbnail size.
+In top-converting App Store listings, the headline takes 40-60% of the frame and the screen is the supporting element — not the other way around.
+Most indie apps invert this ratio: full-bleed screens with a tiny caption that's unreadable at App Store thumbnail size.

-The reason: at thumbnail size in Search results, the screen is unreadable.
-The headline is the only thing that survives.
-If your screenshot doesn't pitch the feature in a single line that's still legible at 200px wide, it's not pitching anything.
+At thumbnail size in Search results, the screen is unreadable — the headline is the only thing that survives.
+If your screenshot doesn't pitch the feature in a single line legible at ~200px wide, it's not pitching anything.
+Pixel counts for every device vary — see App Store screenshot size requirements for the full table.
+This headline overlay is also separate from your subtitle metadata; those fields serve different functions, covered in the subtitle vs. promotional text breakdown.

 Headline first.
 Screen as supporting evidence.